Michigan and Michigan State basketball to meet twice in 18 days in 2023-24 season

 U-M hosts Ohio State on Jan.
 15, three days before Illinois comes to town on Jan.
 18.

 Purdue comes to Ann Arbor on Feb.
-25, eight days after the home game vs. MSU.
+25, eight days after the home game against MSU.

 The Wolverines come off their most disappointing season in more than a decade, after they went 18-16 overall (11-9 Big Ten) and missed the NCAA tournament for the second time in 15 years.
 U-M went to the NIT, but lost to Vanderbilt, 66-65, in the second round to end the season.